andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-24-gelfands-algebra-chunk-23-embedding-progressions.md

 ---
 {% include JB/setup %}

-As I mentioned at the close of [the previous chunk](https://andrewharmellaw.github.io/2017/03/23/gelfands-algebra-chunk-22-geometric-progression-sums), this next part (Section 43) is one of Gelfand's now-familiar "moar problems to embed and highlight subtleties and techniques from before" sections.
+{% newthought "As I mentioned at the close of [the previous chunk](https://andrewharmellaw.github.io/2017/03/23/gelfands-algebra-chunk-22-geometric-progression-sums)," %} this next part (Section 43) is one of Gelfand's now-familiar "moar problems to embed and highlight subtleties and techniques from before" sections.

 I used to think them a bit boring.
 I now realise that it's in these that a good deal of the gold is hidden.

 Consequently I'm going to go slowly.
 Again, possibly too slowly for some, but my aim is simply to make sure we squeeze out all the goodness and siphon it up into our brainboxes, ready for later deployment.

 ## Problem 204

-This is a nice problem to start with.
-Let's begin to tackle it as we always do by taking our inputs and laying them out nicely ready for deployment in solutioning.
+{% newthought "This is a nice problem to start with." %}  Let's begin to tackle it as we always do by taking our inputs and laying them out nicely ready for deployment in solutioning.

 We know that we can represent a value in an _arithmetic_ progression{% sidenote 'sn-id-whatever' 'key point, we are going back in time a bit here'%} as the product of a starting value (which we'll keep calling {% m %}a{% em %}), the difference between terms (which we'll keep calling $d$), and numbers representing the position of the terms in the progression (which we'll call $n_x, n_y$ and $n_z$).